Skip to main content Skip to navigation

 Quantitative Techniques

-This module combines two modules: Mathematical Techniques and Statistical Techniques, but students have the choice between the A and B stream of these modules, depending on their mathematical background and training.
-In both streams you will cover topics ranging from algebra and calculus to distributions and hypothesis testing, which will provide you with key skills and knowledge that will then applied in many other modules.
-In addition, you will be introduced to some advanced statistical software packages, which will help you learn about a range of techniques to analyse data and different ways in which you can present data.
+This module combines two modules: Mathematical Techniques and Statistical Techniques.
+Students have the choice between an A and B stream of these modules, depending on their mathematical background and training.
+In both streams you will cover topics ranging from algebra and calculus to distributions and hypothesis testing, which will provide you with the key skills and knowledge that will then be applied in further modules.
+In addition, you will be introduced to some advanced statistical software packages, which will help you to learn about a range of techniques to analyse data and the different ways in which you can present data.

 Introduction to Politics